 More Protein For Better Weight Loss

-Putting 30% or more protein in your dog’s daily meals actually help in faster weight loss.
+Putting 30% or more protein in your dog’s daily meals actually helps in faster weight loss.
 Satiety (a.k.a. feeling full) will most likely take place with dogs on a high protein diet, leading to less chow time.
 Dogs and humans also both lose muscle mass when going on a strict diet, so they must replenish with protein-rich foods.

 While fiber is a more popular way to induce satiety, some experts like it better when the feeling of fullness comes from high protein products.